andrea689/flutter_bloc_devtools/README.md

 ## Making your Events and States Mappable

-Events and States have to implements `Mappable`:
+Events and States have to implement `Mappable`:

 ```dart
 class CounterState extends Equatable implements Mappable {